How to Calculate Win Rate and Win More Deals

 To get a reliable win rate, you need a single source of truth.
 Using an AI deal desk ensures that all your proposal information is centralized and up-to-date.
 This creates a clean, consistent data set, so you can trust the numbers you’re seeing and confidently identify what’s working and what isn’t.

-Market Shifts and External Factors
+Market Conditions and Other External Factors

 Sometimes, a change in your win rate has nothing to do with you.
 It could be caused by external forces you can’t control, like a new competitor entering the market, a shift in your customers' budgets, or new industry regulations.
 While you can’t stop these changes from happening, you can adapt to them.
 The key is to understand what’s happening from your customer’s point of view.